The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 051227.}This was a multi-peaked burst localized by \emph{Swift}, which slewed immediately and flight-localized a bright X-ray afterglow \citep{BarbierGCN051227}.
 It was initially thought to be a Type II event, since it has $\TNT=8.0\pm0.2$ s \citep{HullingerGCN051227}, but spectral analysis showed negligible spectral lag, and together with a bump of soft emission starting several tens of seconds after the GRB, this indicated that GRB 051227 was a Type I event \citep{BarthelmyGCN051227}.
-Within the XRT error circle, an exceedingly faint afterglow was discovered \citep{MalesaniGCN051227a}.
+Within the XRT error circle, an exceedingly faint afterglow was discovered \citep{MalesaniGCN051227a, D'AvanzoThree}.
 A nearby galaxy \citep{BloomGCN051227} was first thought to be the host galaxy, and was found to lie at $z=0.714$ \citep{FoleyGCN051227}.
-But follow-up observations \citep{MalesaniGCN051227c, BergerHighzSGRB} reveal a faint source directly underlying the afterglow position which does not fade in subsequent imaging and is thus the host galaxy.
-Together with those of GRB 060121, GRB 060313 and GRB 070714B, this is the faintest host galaxy so far found for a Type I GRB and suggests that it lies at an even higher redshift than the $z=0.714$ galaxy.
-We thus adopt $z=1$ for this GRB.
-Afterglow data is taken from \cite{MalesaniGCN051227b}, \cite{MalesaniGCN051227c}, and \cite{BergerHighzSGRB}, and has been host-corrected.
-We find a very steep decay of $\alpha=2.5\pm1.2$, which may be indicative of a highly collimated event observed after the jet break.
-The X-ray afterglow is not observed long enough to reveal a break at this time.
+But follow-up observations \citep{MalesaniGCN051227c, D'AvanzoThree, BergerHighzSGRB} reveal a faint source directly underlying the afterglow position which does not fade in subsequent imaging and is thus the host galaxy.
+This is the one of the faintest host galaxies found so far for a Type I GRB, and suggests that it lies at an even higher redshift than the $z=0.714$ galaxy \citep{BergerHighzSGRB}.
+We thus adopt $z=1$ for this GRB \cite[see also the discussion in][]{D'AvanzoThree}.
+Afterglow data is taken from \cite{HalpernGCN051227}, \cite{RomingGCN051227}, \cite{KodakaGCN051227} (all upper limits), \cite{D'AvanzoThree}, and \cite{BergerHighzSGRB}, and has been host-corrected (we find $R_C=25.44\pm0.08$ from a fit, this is corrected for Galactic extinction).
+We find a very steep decay of $\alpha=2.78\pm1.31$ (highly unsure as it is only determined by two data points which lie close together in time), which may be indicative of a highly collimated event observed after the jet break, in agreement with \cite{D'AvanzoThree}.
+These authors report that the optical decay is clearly steeper than the X-ray decay.